Real Valladolid 0-1 Real Madrid: Casemiro heads Zidane's men within three points of Atletico Madrid

-Casemiro scored the only goal as injury-hit Real Madrid earned a 1-0 win at Real Valladolid to close the gap on LaLiga leaders Atletico Madrid to three points.

-Atletico lost for just the second time this season in the league earlier on Saturday to open the door, and their city rivals took full advantage at Estadio Jose Zorrilla with a fourth win in a row, the last three of those secured without conceding.
+Atletico lost for just the second time this season in the league earlier on Sunday (AEDT) to open the door, and city rival Real Madrid took full advantage at Estadio Jose Zorrilla with a fourth win in a row, the most recent of those secured without conceding a goal.

-But Madrid, who were without striker Karim Benzema and eight other first-team players, made the breakthrough thanks to Casemiro's 65th-minute header and saw the game out to up the pressure on Atleti, who have a game in hand to play.
+But Madrid, which was without striker Karim Benzema and eight other first-team players, made the breakthrough thanks to Casemiro's 65th-minute header and saw the game out to up the pressure on Atleti, which still has a game in hand to play.

 Courtois made the first of his key saves inside seven minutes to keep out Fabian Orellana's poked effort and then Saidy Janko's follow-up shot as Valladolid, also denied a strong penalty shout for Casemiro's tackle on Kike Perez, made a bright start.